We want it all.

 Using a 6 months CFA study plan (with 5 Schweser books), here's an example of key milestones and time targets:

-- By 23 December: Book 1 completed (including end of chapter questions)
+- Week T-22: Book 1 completed (including end of chapter questions)

 It's one of the best practices to finish reading a month before at least to focus on timed practice exams relentlessly.
 You've all heard of the adage "practice, practice, practice" already.
 If you find you have extra time, get more practice questions.